Esri/quickstart-map-ios/README.md

    Note: You will need to create an ESRI account to do so.
 Learn more [here](https://webaccounts.esri.com/cas/index.cfm).

-2. Either clone or [download and unzip](https://github.com/Esri/quickstart-map-ios/archive/master.zip) the code from [this repository](https://github.com/Esri/quickstart-map-ios).
+2. Either clone or [download and unzip](https://github.com/Esri/quickstart-map-ios/archive/master.zip) this repository.
 3. Open the EsriQuickStartLib project and build the "Universal Framework" scheme.

 ### Build the Quick Start Sample Application